Skip to content

 Hi [Client Name],

-This is a reminder that your payment for Invoice [#], which was sent on [Date], is due today.
-You can pay by credit card or eCheck through the payment link on the invoice.
+This is a reminder that your payment for Invoice [#], sent on [Date], is due today.
+You can pay by credit card or eCheck using the payment link on the attached invoice.

 If you have any questions or need help with your invoice payment, please don’t hesitate to reach out by replying to this email.